smfm-project/sen2mosaic/docs/setup.rst

 Sentinelsat is the toolset used to access data from the Sentinel-2 archive at the [Copernicus Open Access Data Hub](https://scihub.copernicus.eu/).

-Up-to-date installation instructions can be found at [https://pypi.python.org/pypi/sentinelsat](https://pypi.python.org/pypi/sentinelsat).
+Up-to-date installation instructions can be found `here <https://pypi.python.org/pypi/sentinelsat>`_.

 At the time of writing, the installation process is as follows: